 Roosevelt and Churchill meet for Quebec conference.

-RAF devastates Nuremberg, Germany, in record raid.
+RAF devastates Nuremberg, Germany.

 Italy invaded by Allied Forces.